 Their advisor explained that the Doe's would receive regular email reminders about tasks assigned to them as well as a regular "digest" of the tasks accomplished during the prior week.
 This would keep the Doe's up to date about what their advisor might be doing on their behalf behind the scenes, such as opening new accounts, completing investment account transfers, updating beneficiaries, making investment model adjustments, etc.

-Peak Financial Planning, as a wealth management firm, would execute the implementation of the investment and tax portions of the Doe's financial plan.
+At this point in the planning process, the Doe's agreed that they wanted Peak Financial Planning, as a wealth management firm, to execute the implementation of the investment and tax portions of the Doe's financial plan.

 PFP handled all of the paperwork to move the Doe's taxable and retirement accounts to be managed at their broker and custodian, Charles Schwab.